 World Cancer Day, observed annually on February 4, raises worldwide awareness about cancer.
-In this blog entry, Lisa C. Richardson, MD, MPH, answers a few questions on how far we have come in lowering the number of cancer cases and deaths and about the future of cancer prevention.
+In this blog post, Lisa C. Richardson, MD, MPH, answers a few questions on how far we have come in lowering the number of cancer cases and deaths and about the future of cancer prevention.

 Let’s kick this off with a little introduction.
-This year’s World Cancer Day theme, “I am and I will,” is a call-to-action for personal commitment.
+This year’s World Cancer Day theme, “I am and I will,” is a call to action for personal commitment.
 Who are you and what will you do in honor of World Cancer Day?

 When you reflect on how far we’ve come in cancer prevention and treatment, what are you most proud of?